zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceTransport.md

 ### destroy

-Options for remote destroy data operation, or the URL of the remote service.
+The configuration used when the data source destroys data items.
+Those are items removed from the data source via the remove method.If the value of transport.destroy is a function, the data source invokes that function instead of jQuery.ajax.If the value of transport.destroy is a string the data source uses this string as the URL of the remote service.

 #### Returns
 `\Kendo\Data\DataSourceTransport`